pgagarinov/awesome-linux-config/proxmox7/cloud-init/README.md

  - Export environment variables from your env file: `set -a; source ./.env; set +a`

 ## 5. Download cloud init images
+The images are downloaded into a folder defined by "Pz_CLOUD_INIT_IMAGE_DIR" environment variable.
 - `./download-cloud-init-images.sh`
 All downloaded images are given ".orig" extension.
-Please make sure to use that extension when referring to the image file via `Pz_IMG_FILE_NAME` env variable.
+Please make sure to use that extension when referring to the image file via `Pz_IMG_FILE_NAME` env variable (this variable is used by `./create-template.sh` script).

 ## 6. (Optional) Customize cloud init images.
 - `./customize-cloud-init-images.sh`
+This script uses *libguestfs* toolkit (namely https://libguestfs.org/virt-customize.1.html) to
+- inject extra packages (like "qemu-guest-agent" e.g.) to
+- remove some packages and services (like "snap" e.g.) from each disk images in the directory controlled by "Pz_CLOUD_INIT_IMAGE_DIR" environment variable without actually creating/starting a virtual machine.
+Only the images with ".orig" extension are customized.
+The customized images are given ".custom" extension while preserving the original image files.

+The list of extra packages to be installed into cloud images is regulated by "Pz_CLOUD_INIT_INSTALL_PKG_LIST" environment variable that is expected to contain a comma-separated list of package names.
+Please note that all the packages defined by this variable are expected to have the same names across all Linux distributions images for which are found in "Pz_CLOUD_INIT_IMAGE_DIR".
+If this is not the case for some package - please consider writing a special script for that specific Linux distro and integrating it into the top-level "customize-cloud-init-images.sh" script (see below).

+### Special scripts for specific Linux distros
+Please note that some images are customized in a special manner by "_customize_<distro-name>.sh" scripts that are not intended to be called directly.
+Such an approach allows to deal with packages (and the ways of installing/removing/configuring them) that are specific to some distributions (or at least named specifically).
+Currently the following Linux distros are given a special customization treat:
+- Ubuntu Jammy.
+  - Image prefix (used as an indicator of an image file being related to the specific distribution): "jammy"
+  - Script name (not intended to be used directly): "_customize_ubuntu_jammy.sh"
+- <TBA>

-This script uses *libguestfs* toolkit (namely https://libguestfs.org/virt-customize.1.html) to inject packages into the disk image without actually creating/starting a virtual machine.
-The presence of `libguestfs-tools` package on on the proxmox node is checked by the script and if the package is missing - it is installed automatically.
+Prior to customizing the images the script check for the presence of `libguestfs-tools` package on on the proxmox node and if the package is missing - it is installed automatically.

 ## 7. Create VM template
 - `./create-template.sh`